Which issues would you most highlight to someone new to your state?

 What are the requirements for meal and rest breaks?

 Employees who work five hours or more per day must be provided with a duty-free uninterrupted 30-minute meal period.
 Meal periods must also be timely, meaning they are taken before the end of the employee’s fifth hour of work.
-If the employee is required to remain at the work site or facility during the meal period, then the meal period is on duty and must be paid.
-If a meal period is not provided, is interrupted or otherwise non-compliant, the employer must pay a premium equal to one hour of wages to that employee.
+If the employee is required to remain at the work site or facility during the meal period, the meal period is on duty and must be paid.
+If a meal period is not provided, is interrupted, or otherwise non-compliant, the employer must pay a premium equal to one hour of wages to that employee.

 Employers must authorize and permit non-exempt employees to take a duty-free uninterrupted 10-minute paid, off-duty rest break for every four-hour work period or major fraction thereof.
 Rest breaks should be taken in the middle of the work period insofar as practicable.
 Employees working less than 3.5 hours are not entitled to a rest period.

 Non-exempt employees must generally be paid 1.5 times the regular rate of pay for all hours worked over eight in a day up to and including 12 hours in any workday, as well as the first eight hours worked on the seventh consecutive day of work in a workweek (Cal.
 Lab.
 Code § 510).
 Non-exempt employees must be paid double the regular rate of pay for work performed over 12 hours in any workday and over eight hours on the seventh consecutive day of work in a workweek (Cal.
 Lab.
 Code § 510).